win120a/ACClassRoomUtil/README.md

 ========
 For Java
 ```
 Use "java Run" (without quotes) to run these tools.
 (Switch to path of tools first, some tools need to enter another name to implement some functions)
-<br><br>

 Use "javaw Run" (without quotes) if you want to hidden command window.
 ```